 - Dick or Eric can help site visitors when requested.
-Dick may receive a flat referral fee as compensation for a prospective client referral.
+Dick may receive referral fee as compensation for a prospective client referral.
 This helps compensate Dick for his time spent assisting site visitors and maintaining this educational website.

 - Eric Judy is both insurance licensed and securities licensed.
-He offers securities as an Investment Adviser Representative through Global Financial Private Capital.
+He offers securities as an investment adviser representative through Global Financial Private Capital.

 - Eric purchases prospective client referrals from Annuity Guys Ltd. and may be compensated by commission for helping prospective clients purchase annuities.
-Eric may also recommend these prospective clients to an annuity specialist and earn a flat referral fee or a referral commission split.
+Eric may also recommend these prospective clients to an annuity specialist and earn a referral fee or a referral commission split.

 - Vetted annuity specialist refers to advisors that are insurance licensed and recommended based on referral experience from satisfied clients.